-Its responsibilities include:-

-Financial Management of the Council:

-- To review and approve the annual statement of accounts.
-Specifically, to consider whether appropriate accounting policies have been followed and to consider whether there are significant concerns arising from the financial statements or from the audit that need to be brought to the attention of the Council. - To consider the external auditor's report to those charged with governance on issues arising from the audit of the accounts. - To consider a report from the Chief Finance Officer on agreed recommendations which have not been implemented within a reasonable time-scale. - To consider amendments to the Council's Financial Instructions and Contract Procedure Rules, prior to recommending to Council for adoption.
+- 3.8.1 Membership: All Councillors except Members of the Executive may be Members of the Audit Scrutiny Committee.
+However, no Member may be involved in scrutinising a decision in which they have been directly involved.
+The Committee has eight members who are elected councillors and who are appointed at the Annual Meeting of Full Council. - 3.8.2 Areas of Work: Its role is to actively review and improve the Council's corporate governance arrangements.
+In this regard, the Audit Scrutiny Committee will be attended by Chief Finance Officer and the Audit Manager or their nominated deputies.
+Its responsibilities include: - (a) Financial Management of the Council: - To review the annual statement of accounts.
+Specifically, to consider whether appropriate accounting policies have been followed and whether there are concerns arising from the financial statements or from the audit that need to be brought to the attention of the Council. - To consider the external auditor's report to those charged with governance on issues arising from the audit of the accounts. - To consider a report from the Chief Finance Officer on agreed recommendations which have not been implemented within a reasonable time-scale.